Metronidazole in Dobermans: A Call for Cautious Use

 Advocating for Responsible Prescription

 Given these concerns, it is imperative for veterinarians and Doberman owners to work together to ensure metronidazole is only used when absolutely necessary and appropriate.
-This includes:
+This may include:

 1. Accurate Diagnosis: Confirm with your veterinarian that the dog's condition is indeed caused by bacteria or protozoa that respond to metronidazole.
-Giardiasis is likely and appropriately treated with Metronidazole.
-However, resistance has become more and more prevalent as well.
-Thus, ask your veterinarian questions even if Giardiasis is your Doberman’s diagnosis.
+Giardiasis, even if not, unlike Fenbendazole, the first-line medication (Robertson, 2021), is likely and appropriately treated with Metronidazole.
+However, even though true drug resistance is difficult to determine in dogs, resistance has become an area of interest and scrutiny increasingly as well (Smith & Starkey, 2025).
+Thus, push for an accurate diagnosis and ask your veterinarian questions even if Giardiasis is your Doberman’s diagnosis.

 2. Dose Appropriateness: Have the veterinarian tailor the dose and duration to the specific dog, considering breed sensitivities and individual health history.